16th May 2017

 Sauna or Steam?
 Which Thermal Experience is Best for You?

 The physical experience of sitting in a sauna or a steam room can feel fairly similar.
 Both are hot, encourage perspiration and elevate the heart rate.
-That said, there are also enough variances between the two that leave many wondering which is better for overall health - a sauna or a steam room?
+That said, there are also enough variances between the two that leaves many wondering which is better for overall health - a sauna or a steam room?

 Reaching a dry heat of up to 100 degrees, saunas provide ultimate relaxation, easing tense muscles and relieving tension.
 Saunas are wonderful at soothing nerve endings and calming painful migraines as well as lowering blood pressure.
 The clean and clear air allows for reading and other activities to help de-stress and the high temperature promotes a peaceful sleep pattern.

-Steam rooms produce a moist water vapour, so the temperatures aren’t quite as hot as a sauna, however the benefits are just as pleasing.
+Steam rooms produce a moist water vapour, so the temperatures aren’t quite as hot as a sauna, however, the benefits are just as pleasing.
 The water is boiled and then released into the air by a steam generator producing a thick mist with humidity levels of up to 100%.
 The interior is usually tiled with benches to match so there are plenty of opulent design patterns to choose from in a range of tranquil colours.

 In terms of health benefits, steam is superb for soothing respiratory implications such as allergies and asthma.
 By opening up airways and clearing any congestion, optimum relaxation is achieved and the aches and pains are washed away.
 Steam is also extremely beneficial for the skin, and helps clear blemishes, leaving a healthy glow.